 This case study from inside the US intelligence community describes an effort to empower those closest to the analytic challenges: business analysts whose formidable knowledge of the domain have proven to be equally if not more valuable as a background in advanced statistics or computing.
 Dave Stuart explores the high mission impact obtained through wide-scale, community-based adoption of the Jupyter Notebook supported by the creation of an enterprise Jupyter Notebook sharing and collaboration platform.
 By taking into account the specific needs of domain knowledge experts who are just beginning their forays into lightweight data science, organizations can see a large return on their investment.

-Dave Stuart is a senior product manager at the US Department of Defense, where he is leading a large-scale effort to transform the workflows of thousands of enterprise business analysts through Jupyter and Python adoption, making tradecraft more efficient, sharable, and repeatable.
-Previously, Dave led multiple grass-roots technology adoption efforts, developing innovative training methods that tangibly increased the technical proficiency of a large noncoding enterprise workforce.
+Dave Stuart is a senior technical executive within the US Department of Defense, where he’s leading a large-scale effort to transform the workflows of thousands of enterprise business analysts through Jupyter and Python adoption, making tradecraft more efficient, sharable, and repeatable.
+Previously, Dave led multiple grassroots technology adoption efforts, developing innovative training methods that tangibly increased the technical proficiency of a large noncoding enterprise workforce.

 ©2019, O'Reilly Media, Inc. • (800) 889-8969 or (707) 827-7019 • Monday-Friday 7:30am-5pm PT • All trademarks and registered trademarks appearing on oreilly.com are the property of their respective owners. • firstname.lastname@example.org